CodeFromAnywhere/CodeFromAnywhere/README.md

 # Missing Building Blocks in the Agent World

+[AI Agents](https://transitivebullsh.it/ai-agents) will most likely be the most impactful technology of our generation.
+In my work I present you the following modular building blocks, fully open source.

 ## OpenAPI Explorer

 A single OpenAPI usually is comprised of many services.
 To find these services, we've created the [OpenAPI Explorer](https://explorer.actionschema.com) so you can find programmable services (that agents can use) more easily.